Reading Time: 6 mins.

-Firstly, building a code and committing it into a repository is something which takes undeniable time.
-Secondly, getting the feedback from the end-user, yet again a thing which takes unpredictable time and thirdly, it is the capacity to meet on-demand development requirements.
-On the other hand, by integrating an effective CI/CD pipeline streamlines the overall SDLC process and injects speed at every interval of the development process.
+Firstly, building a code and committing it into a repository is something that takes undeniable time.
+Secondly, getting feedback from the end-user, yet again a thing which takes unpredictable time and thirdly, it is the capacity to meet on-demand development requirements.
+On the other hand, integrating an effective CI/CD pipeline streamlines the overall SDLC process and injects speed at every interval of the development process.

 Integrating an organized, highly-effective and on-demand CI/CD pipeline eliminates intermittent failures during the course of the development cycle.
-The requirements and limitations set for one project will not always match for another one, hence it is important to adapt a scalable practice.
-In such a way, the reliability and predictability of the developing software is made possible.
+The requirements and limitations set for one project will not always match for another one, hence it is important to adopt a scalable practice.
+In such a way, the reliability and predictability of the developing software are made possible.

 Any manual practice and trigger is error-prone and making automation possible at every juncture is important to safeguard the accuracy during the software development life cycle.
 Yet, how one the team possibly sure that all the automated steps are executed according to the business requirements and this is where the ability to keep track of the automated process via CI/CD tools comes to the rescue.

 Best Practices to Follow for Effective CI/CD Implementation: